John McBeth: Later work

 McBeth wrote for Singapore's The Straits Times from the end of 2004 until early 2015, specialising in Indonesian affairs.
 His work also appeared in The National (Abu Dhabi), the Nikkei Asian Review, the South China Morning Post and the Australian Strategic Policy Institute's official blog The Strategist.
 McBeth wrote for the Asia Times until shortly before his death.

 Personal life and death

 A heavy smoker in his younger years, McBeth developed thromboangiitis obliterans, or Buerger's disease, which is a rare inflammatory vascular disease arising mainly in people who smoke.
 The disease affected his femoral artery constricting the flow of blood to his leg.
 After a series of unsuccessful angioplasty procedures, McBeth's right leg was amputated in 1992.

 McBeth lived in Bali and Jakarta with his wife, an Indonesian journalist named Yuli Ismartono.
-Ismartono is the mother of CNN correspondent Atika Shubert.
+Yuli Ismartono is the mother of CNN correspondent Atika Shubert.

-John McBeth died on 7 December 2023, at the age of 79.
+McBeth died on 7 December 2023, at the age of 79, after what his friends described as "a short illness".